 It seems that the damage to our brains may be one of the causes behind Alzheimer's Disease in some cases.
 However, more research is needed before we can come up with any firm conclusions about this connection between skin health and brain issues concerning this condition.
 Understanding how different elements of your wellness work together – including studying how healthy skin can influence mental ability - is essential knowledge for everybody, especially those who might already have a higher risk factor due to their gender or age group when it comes to suffering from diseases like Alzheimer’s further down life's road; so why not take proper care now?
 Taking good care today could make all the difference later on!

 As we get older, both our skin and brain well-being are connected.
 The visible signs of aging on our faces may give us a hint about what's happening inside the head too.
-In females, hormones like estrogen and progesterone have an influence not only on how elastic is our skin but also in terms of cognitive functioning.
+In females, hormones like estrogen and progesterone have an influence not only on how elastic our skin is but also in terms of cognitive functioning.
 When these hormones vary their levels it can lead to memory problems as well as other mental incapacities.
-Besides that connection between wrinkles or sagged skins with thinking abilities, there has been some research linking skin wellness with increased risk for Alzheimer’s Disease – why would this be?
-What pathways could explain such relation?
+Besides that connection between wrinkles or sagging skins with thinking abilities, there has been some research linking skin wellness with increased risk for Alzheimer’s Disease – why would this be?
+What pathways could explain such a relationship?

 Lucky for us, soaking up the sun is an easy way to get a dose of Vitamin D. So it's definitely worth taking advantage and spending more time outdoors!
 It can make you smarter AND boost your beauty at the same time - win-win situation if I ever heard one.